CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 Now, let's move on to slightly more relevant exercises.

-### Exercise 2 - Scope manipulation
+## Exercise 2 - Scope manipulation

-#### Part 1: Variable removal
+### Part 1: Variable removal

-Part 1 is to implement `dropFirst`, which will remove all references to the most recently bound variable.
+The first part of the scope manipulation exercises is to implement `dropFirst`, which will remove all references to the most recently bound variable.
 The type of `dropFirst` is given as:

 ```idris
 dropFirst : List (Var (v :: vs)) -> List (Var vs)
 ```

-As with exercise 1, let's start by defining and case-splitting on the argument:
+As with Exercise 1, let's start by defining and case-splitting on the argument:

 ```idris
 dropFirst : List (Var (v :: vs)) -> List (Var vs)